Before you try any of the troubleshooting steps in this appendix, do the following:

 See Also:"Reviewing the Log of an Installation Session" for information about interactive installation log files

-Review the installation log files listed in the "Reviewing the Log of an Installation Session" section.
+Review the installation log files listed in Section D.3, "Reviewing the Log of an Installation Session."

 Review the specific configuration assistant log file located in the